ejhammond/react-responsive-system/README.md

 Whenever you see `andSmaller` or `andLarger`, picture an arrow pointing in the direction that they're referring to (`andSmaller` points up, `andLarger` points down) if two arrows point at one another, they crash and that's an error.
 In the example above, the arrows would point away from each other, and that works just fine!

+But what if the arrows are pointing in the same direction...

 #### 2. Overlapping directives will be applied in order from furthest away to closest

 Take this example: